On discrete integrable equations with convex variational principles: Discrete Laplace-type integrable equations

-Also in the case that $x$ is not an inner white vertex of $\cG$, we have a corresponding Laplace equation~(\ref{eq:Laplace}), but we do not have longer the restriction $\Theta \equiv 0 \mod 2\pi$ and $\Theta$ could be non-real.
-However, the reality conditions we will give in the sequel imply $\im \varphi \equiv 0$, so $\Theta \in \mR$.
+Even in the case that $x$ is not an inner white vertex of $\cG$, we have a corresponding discrete Laplace equation~(\ref{eq:Laplace}), but the restriction $\Theta_x \equiv 0 \mod 2\pi$ does not have to be satisfied and $\Theta_x$ could be nonreal.
+However, the reality conditions in Section~\ref{sec:reality} imply $\im \varphi \equiv 0$, so $\Theta_x \in \mR$.

+\begin{definition} For a general labeling of $E(\cG_W)$ and a general choice of $\Theta$, Equation~(\ref{eq:Laplace}) is said to be a \textit{discrete Laplace-type equation}.
+If the labeling is integrable and $\Theta_x \equiv 0 \mod 2\pi$ (in the case of $(\textnormal{Q}1)_{\delta=0}$, $\Theta_x=0$) for all inner vertices $x \in V(\cG_W)$, Equation~(\ref{eq:Laplace}) is said to be a \textit{discrete Laplace-type integrable equation}. \end{definition}

+We name the discrete Laplace-type equations that are not induced by discrete integrable system still by their corresponding integrable cases $(\textnormal{Q}1)$, $(\textnormal{Q}2)$, $(\textnormal{Q}3)$, and $(\textnormal{Q}4)$.
+These generalized equations seem to be important.
+For example, the generalized discrete action functional of $(\textnormal{Q}3)$ describes general circle patterns with conical singularities, as we will see in Section~\ref{sec:circle_patterns}.
+However, the integrable case is nevertheless important and is investigated in Section~\ref{sec:integrable_cases}.